TARGENE/targene-pipeline/docs/src/examples/allofus.md

 Apart from the data related parameters, there are two main parameters here: `ESTIMANDS_CONFIG` and the `ESTIMATORS_CONFIG`.
 These parameters describe the estimands (questions of interest) and how to estimate them respectively.

-The `ESTIMANDS_CONFIG` here follows the same format as the `flat` configuration detailed in the `PheWas` section.
+The `ESTIMANDS_CONFIG` here follows the same format as the `flat` configuration detailed in the [PheWAS](@ref) section.
 Here we are estimating the ATE of the FTO variant (encoded as chr16:53767042:T:C in the BGEN data for the AoU cohort) on the traits present in our `allofus_traits.csv` file.
-We have also added `sex_at_birth` as a covariate.
+We have also added `Sex at birth` as a covariate.

 ```yaml
 type: flat